Break a leg: Alternative terms

-(see Standard Dictionary of Folklore, Myth & Legend).

-In Australia, the term "chookas" has been used also.
+In Australia, the term 'chookas' has been used also.
 According to one oral tradition, one of the company would check audience numbers.
 If there were not many in the seats, the performers would have bread to eat following the performance.
 If the theatre was full they could then have "chook" —Australian slang for chicken— for dinner.
 Therefore, if it was a full house, the performer would call out "Chook it is!", which became abbreviated to "Chookas!"
 It is now used by performers prior to a show regardless of the number of patrons; and may be a wish for a successful turnout.